Hostdon/pleroma/docs/docs/configuration/cheatsheet.md

 ### :restrict_unauthenticated

-Restrict access for unauthenticated users to timelines (public and federated), user profiles and statuses.
+Restrict access for unauthenticated users to timelines (public and federated), user profiles and posts.

 * `timelines`: public and federated timelines
   * `local`: public timeline